 Furthermore, traditional caching engines have no way of knowing what data they will store until one request comes through.
-At that point they may cache the result of that request in order to serve future requests for the same data.
+At that point, they may cache the result of that request in order to serve future requests for the same data.

 This as-needed caching strategy works well when the number of requests for cached data is large compared to the total number of requests.
-But if most of the requests are for different data, then the caching engine spends an inordinate amount of time and processor cycles caching data that won’t be useful enough to warrant the effort.
+But if most of the requests are for different data, then the caching engine spends an inordinate amount of time, and the processor cycles caching data that won’t be useful enough to warrant the effort.

 To address this problem, Adaptigent Intelligent Caching offers pre-emptive caching.
-Instead of routinely caching results of new queries, the integration designer plans ahead for what data the engine should cache, and at what intervals.
+Instead of routinely caching the results of new queries, the integration designer plans ahead for what data the engine should cache, and at what intervals.

 The benefits to pre-emptive caching are twofold: it’s possible to avoid caching data that won’t benefit from being in the cache, and it’s also possible to schedule caching at periodic intervals that correspond to periods where demand on the mainframe is low – hence reducing the MIPS costs.